ppotturi/adp-aso-helm-library/README.md

 postgresServerName: <string>              --Name of the postgres server
 ```

-### NameSpaceQueue
+### NameSpace Queue

-* Template file: `_namespacesqueue.yaml`
+* Template file: `_namespace-queue.yaml`
-* Template name: `adp-aso-helm-library.namespacesqueue`
+* Template name: `adp-aso-helm-library.namespace-queue`

 An ASO `namespacesqueue` object to create a Microsoft.ServiceBus/namespaces/queues resource.

-A basic usage of this object template would involve the creation of `templates/namespacesqueue.yaml` in the parent Helm chart (e.g. `adp-microservice`) containing:
+A basic usage of this object template would involve the creation of `templates/namespace-queue.yaml` in the parent Helm chart (e.g. `adp-microservice`) containing:

 ```
-{{- include "adp-aso-helm-library.namespacesqueue" . -}}
+{{- include "adp-aso-helm-library.namespace-queue" . -}}

 ```